-(NOTE: 'Intersexual' is the preferred medical term for persons of ambiguous gender, replacing 'hermaphrodite.'
-Follow the link provided in the "Additional Information" section of this page for more information on intersexuality.)
+(NOTE: 'Intersexual' is the preferred medical term for persons of ambiguous gender, replacing 'hermaphrodite.')

 Ciara herself voiced this startling disclosure on national television, with the Oprah Winfrey Show often named as the venue in which she made this revelation.

-The singer herself denied the rumor.
-The New York Daily News quoted her as saying
+The singer herself denied the rumor, with the New York Daily News quoting her as saying

 R&B sensation Ciara just wants everyone to know: She's all woman.
 "You know what's funny?
 The rumor that I used to be a man," she told us at the launch party for Vibe Vixen magazine at Frederick's.

 "They said Oprah said that on her show," she laughed.
 "I've never been on Oprah in my life — we all know I have years before I go on Oprah, so come on!"